Triangle

 You will take 180 credits.
 This is made up of a selection of taught modules (worth 60 credits), and a 25,000-word research dissertation (worth 120 credits).

-You will also attend research training sessions and weekly graduate 'work-in-progress' seminars, led by the research student community.
-They are an opportunity for everyone to present their ongoing research to their peers, supervisors and invited members of academic staff and research students.
+You will also attend research training sessions and regular graduate 'work-in-progress' seminars, led by the research student community.
+They are an opportunity to present your ongoing research to your peers, supervisors and invited academic staff and research students.
 You will then receive feedback and support.
 You will contribute a paper in semester two.

 Your core module is a 120-credit dissertation:

-This module involves the selection, research and writing up of a 25,000-word dissertation in the field of American and/or Canadian Studies.
+This module involves the selection, research and writing up of a 25,000-word dissertation in the field of Canadian Studies.

 Due to timetabling availability, there may be restrictions on some module combinations.